sardorbek-matniyazov/Khantore-Crm/README.md

-We also uploading new feature to this product. stay up-to-date )
+We're also uploading new feature to this product. stay up-to-date )